Bi-level Feature Alignment for Versatile Image Translation and Manipulation: User Study

-\subsection{User Study}
+\section{User Study}

 We conduct crowdsourcing user studies through Amazon Mechanical Turk (AMT) to evaluate the image translation \& manipulation in terms of generation quality and style consistency.
-The code of the AMT user studies is available at \footnote{https://github.com/fnzhan/AMT}.
 Specifically, each compared method generates 100 images with the same conditional inputs and exemplars.
 Then the generated images together with the conditional inputs and exemplars were presented to 10 users for assessment.
 For the evaluation of image quality, the users were instructed to pick the best-quality images.
 For the evaluation of style consistency, the users were instructed to select the images with best style relevance to the exemplar.
 The final AMT score is the averaged number of the methods to be selected as the best quality and the best style relevance.

 Fig.~\ref{im_amt} shows AMT results on multiple datasets.
 It can be observed that RABIT outperforms state-of-the-art methods consistently in image quality and style consistency on both image translation \& image manipulation tasks.